 Please note Amtrak requires all persons on Amtrak trains or inside Amtrak facilities and stations to wear a face covering.

 When Not Riding VRE

-The Centers for Disease Control (CDC) recommends being vigilant and taking these precautions:
+The CDC recommends being vigilant and taking these precautions:

 - Avoid close contact with people who are sick.
 (Symptoms of the virus include: fever, cough, shortness of breath.)

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

 VRE Headquarters in Alexandria is closed to visitors.
 Staff is handling phone calls and customer service from remote locations, so please call us at 703-684-1001 and we will do our best to accommodate your request.